boltops-tools/terraspace-docs/_docs/tfvars/full-layering.md

 ## Project-level and Stack-level Layering

-Layering performed both at the project-level and stack-level.
+Layering is performed both at the project-level and stack-level.

 1. **Project-level Layering**: These are project-wide tfvars set for **every** stack.
 These files live in `config/terraform/tfvars`
 2. **Stack-level Layering**: This are targetted tfvars set the **specific** stack being deployed.
 These files can live in the specific stack folder, IE: `app/stacks/demo/tfvars`